Targeting Gross Profits: How Estimators and Project Managers Focus on Goals & Job Costs at Paul’s Perfect Projects

 - And obviously, we haven’t started any work on any of the Cleanup & Punchlist stage of work – section number 4 – at the end of the job.”

 “You’ve got it!” said Jenn.

-Walt picked up the conversation, “So generally speaking, we can review these reports to see how costs are lining up against estimates, and how that matches up against what we know about the job.”
+Walt picked up the conversation.
+“So, generally speaking, we can review these reports to see how costs are lining up against estimates.
+Then we compare that to what we know about the job.”

-“Let’s say that we know – from being in touch with the actual job – that about 25% of the labor has been completed on a given job-stage.
-But then we see in one of our reports that we only have 40% of our estimated cost left.
-If we have 40% of our estimated cost left, it means that we’ve used up 60% of our estimated cost – but only have 25% of the work done.”
+“Let’s say we know – from being in touch with the actual job – only about 40% of the labor has been completed on a given job stage.
+But then we see in one of our reports that we’ve already used 60% of our estimated cost.”

-Walt’s phone buzzed and he grabbed it out of his pocket.
-“I’m sorry but I’m going to have to duck out for a minute to return this call.
+Walt’s phone buzzed, and he grabbed it out of his pocket.
+“I’m sorry, but I’m going to have to duck out for a minute to return this call.
 I’ll be right back.”
-Paul glanced at his own phone and followed up with “OK, this looks like a good time for a quick break.
+Paul glanced at his own phone and nodded.
+“OK, this looks like a good time for a quick break.
 Let’s meet back here in five minutes, and then we can wrap up…”

 Don’t Miss the Final Installment of our series “A Tale of 4 Companies: A Gross Profit & Job Cost Drama,” Part V – Weird Numbers and Fine-Tuning Profits.
 Jenn and Paul talk about what happens when they spot “weird numbers” and how they use their reports after the job is finalized.